SpeerLab/STORM-UI/README.md

 A description of 3D-DAOSTORM fitting parameters can be found here: https://storm-analysis.readthedocs.io/en/latest/parameters.html

-Set ìMovie for fitting evaluationî to desired .dax file for analysis.
+Set ‚ÄúMovie for fitting evaluation‚Äù to desired .dax file for analysis.
 This can be any movie that the user chooses.
 The goal is to fit a small portion of the movie to test the performance of the selected fit parameters for SMLM.
 Adjust start/end frames in the "Set test parameters" window to analyze a small sample portion of the selected STORM movie.
 Typically, 10-20 frames are selected in the middle or near the end of the .dax STORM movie.
 Select "Update XMLs" to update the desired test fitting range.

-Select ìFit Parameters" to run test fits on the chosen .dax movie.
+Select ‚ÄúFit Parameters" to run test fits on the chosen .dax movie.

-Load the output .hdf5 single-molecule localization list by dragging/dropping into the visualizer or selecting ìLoad localization 1î to select the desired .hdf5 file.
+Load the output .hdf5 single-molecule localization list by dragging/dropping into the visualizer or selecting ‚ÄúLoad localization 1‚Äù to select the desired .hdf5 file.

 Note: to visualize localizations in correct frames, temporarily set the radius for matching peaks from frame to frame in .xml to 0.
 Or else all localizations will show up in the first frame.